 If you want to travel between Malaysia and Thailand using public transport, then the Padang Besar Border is the best place to go to if you are heading to or from either Penang, Langkawi or Kuala Lumpur from or to Hat Yai in Thailand.

 There is another border checkpoint at Bukit Kayu Hitam / Sadao, but that offers no chance for public transport, with the nearest bus stopping at Changlun in Malaysia, some 8 kilometres from the border.

 The only way to get to Changlun from Bukit Kayu Hitam is by taxi.

-So, to save money and do it all by cheap bus or the new KTM Komuter Train, head to the Padang Besar.
+So, to save money and do it all by cheap bus or the new KTM Komuter Train, head to the Padang Besar border crossing.

 For those that just want to get to Penang as quick as possible you can get a minibus from Hat Yai which crosses into Malaysia at the Sadao / Bukit Kayu Hitam border crossing, then travels down Highway 1, straight to Penang.

 Another option is to travel by train between Hat Yai and Butterworth.